Libensemble/libensemble/docs/data_structures/libE_specs.rst

         'use_persis_return' [boolean]:
             Adds persistent function H return to managers history array.
             Default: False
+        'final_fields' [list]:
+            List of fields in H that the manager will return to persistent workers along with the PERSIS_STOP tag at the end of the libE run.
+            Default: None

 .. note::
     The ``ensemble_dir_path`` option can create working directories on local node or